Korean War Legacy Project

 Bio

-Donald H. Jones was born on May 5, 1929 in Winchester, Virginia.
-After graduating Handley High School, he began working at a local brake-line manufacturer.
-He was drafted into the US Army on December 12, 1950 and was sent to Fort Meade and Fort Jackson for training.
-He was deployed to Korea and arrived in Pusan in March 1951 attached to the 25th Division, 34th Regiment, “K” Company.
-His unit was stationed in the Kumwa Valley where he worked as an infantry radio operator.
-He received the CIB, National Defense Medal, Korean Service Medal, UN Service Medal, Good Conduct Ribbon, as well as Air National Guard and Air Force Commendation Medals for his commitments.
-After returning from his rotation in 1952, he worked various jobs.
-He started a family and reenlisted in the military continuing his service until May 4, 1989.
-Today, he lives in West Virginia and is active in the KWVA.
-His hobbies include collecting easels and putting puzzles together.
+Donald H. Jones was born on May 5, 1929, in Winchester, Virginia.
+After graduating from Handley High School, he began working at a local brake-line manufacturer.
+On December 12, 1950, he was drafted into the U.S. Army and underwent training at Fort Meade and Fort Jackson.
+In March 1951, he deployed to Korea, arriving in Pusan with the 25th Division, 34th Regiment, “K” Company.
+Stationed in the Kumwa Valley, he served as an infantry radio operator and earned several commendations, including the Combat Infantryman Badge (CIB), National Defense Medal, Korean Service Medal, UN Service Medal, Good Conduct Ribbon, and both Air National Guard and Air Force Commendation Medals.
+After completing his rotation in 1952, he worked various jobs and started a family.
+He later reenlisted in the military, continuing his service until May 4, 1989.
+Today, he resides in West Virginia, where he is active in the Korean War Veterans Association (KWVA) and enjoys collecting easels and assembling puzzles.

 Video Clips